Based on our experience, the surface of a refinished tub can last 3 1/2 years. However, it can last longer, as detailed

 As the months go by, water slowly expands the size of the nick until it is about 3" long and 1" wide.
 Unless you patch this nick, it will continue expanding.

 Year 3.5: Refinish Tub Yourself

 Even though patching is a viable option, you decide to refinish the entire tub.
 You can use a do-it-yourself kit to refinish the bathtub over a weekend.

 Can you make your refinished tub last longer?
 Absolutely.
-With better care, you can extend its lifespan to 5 years, maybe more.
+With better care, you can extend its lifespan to five years, maybe more.
 Avoid the abrasive cleaners to retain the gloss.

 If you can also somehow avoid dropping anything onto the tub, that will also help.
 Metal razors and shaving mirrors definitely will nick your tub coating.
 Use smaller bottles of shampoo and body wash that won't damage the surface if dropped.